 When to complete a T4 slip

 Most amounts paid to an individual by an employer are referred to as remuneration.
-You have to complete a T4 slip to report the following:
+You have to fill out a T4 slip to report the following:

 salary, wages (including pay in lieu of termination notice), tips or gratuities, bonuses, vacation pay, employment commissions, gross and insurable earnings of self-employed fishers, and all other remuneration (see Box 14 – Employment income for a detailed list) you paid to employees during the year;